mike-boya/til/logging-and-monitoring/check-syslog-configs.markdown

 could cause a major logging disruption, so it helps to run a quick syntax check before restarting the service.

-To run a syntax check with rsyslog, run the following commands:
+To run a syntax check with *rsyslog*, run the following commands:

     $ rsyslogd -N1
     $ echo $?

-Here is the equivalent commands for syslog-ng:
+Here is the equivalent commands for *syslog-ng*:

     $ syslog-ng -s
     $ echo $?